 6 baits for veggie smallies

-Many baits catch smallmouth from grassy areas.
-Here are 6 reliable picks for northern lakes.
+There are many good baits to catch smallmouth from grassy areas.
+Here are six reliable picks for northern lakes.

 Cigar and popper surface baits call-up smallmouth holding in and around vegetation.
 For one reason or another, salad smallmouth can’t resist hitting a surface bait splashing and spitting over their heads.